HiFaraz/node-playbook/README.md

 * is it free and open source? (as much as possible, except for hosting and domains)
 * is it easy to learn?
 * is it practical to use daily?
+* does it work well with the rest of the playbook?

 ## Contents